robseb/Django2FPGAdemo/README.md

   ````
   # Configuring the plotting of an ADC Channel
-  This Django application uses for all ADC Channel a new database item inside the database “ADCchannel“.
-That means that we need   to collect ADC data to add a new ADCchannel item with the select channel.
+  This Django application needs a new database entry for all ADC Channels to read.
-This is only possible as Admin with the admin interface.
+  This will be stored inside the database “ADCchannel“.
+This is only possible by hand as an Admin with the admin interface.

  * Start the Django Server
    ````bash
    python3 manage.py runserver 0:8181